nexmo-community/dial-a-carol/README.md

 [Python 3.x](https://www.python.org/downloads/)
 * Request
--Use the following command in your terminal to install Request: `pip install requests`
+- Use the following command in your terminal to install Request: `pip install requests`
 * Flask
--Use the following command in your terminal to install Request: `pip install Flask`
+- Use the following command in your terminal to install Request: `pip install Flask`

 Run the code on your web server (you'll need to modfy the code to include your server details) or run locally using Ngrok.